ntoussaint/SETestKCL/README.md

 ## REQUIREMENTS for compilation:

-There are 3 software that are required for the correct installation of this software:
+There are 3 pieces of software that are required for the correct installation of this software:

  - [CMAKE](https://cmake.org/) with version > 3.0.
 Required for the Cross-Platform makefile creations
  - [BOOST](http://www.boost.org/) with version > 1.60.0.
 Required for the rapid estimation of binomial coefficients.
 Note that only the includes are necessary.
 Simply download the source code.
 And, during cmake configuration, point the option Boost_INCLUDE_DIR to the main root directory of the downloaded folder.